Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 If you have an e-commerce business, Instagram is really good and really helps with monetizing that.
 They have integrations with like, for example, Etsy where if someone clicks on a post from Instagram, it’ll take them directly to that listing where they can purchase it and they can see the prices on Instagram and everything.

-In general, it all comes down to think about if you are someone who wants to get into entrepreneurship and start making money online.
+In general, it all comes down to thinking about if you are someone who wants to get into entrepreneurship and start making money online.
 Like I said, make a list of your strengths and what you love doing.
 Start there and figure out a way to provide value to someone and you’re not really going to know ahead of time that it will provide value to someone, you just have to jump.

 You have to test it.
 You have to do it.
-That’s the only way you’re really going to learn because I know there are like a lot of perfectionist out there and myself included or you want to know all of the information upfront and then you will make a move but it doesn’t work like that.
+That’s the only way you’re really going to learn because I know there are like a lot of perfectionists out there and myself included or you want to know all of the information upfront and then you will make a move but it doesn’t work like that.

 Jewel: It’s definitely a long-term journey like we started this in 2010 and 11.
 It’s 2019 right now.
 We have had so many ups and downs, so many experiences and one thing that we both knew when we went into the entrepreneurial world was that we were never gonna give up.
 It doesn’t matter how many times we fall.
-We were just like nope, we’re gonna make this work.
+We were just like nope, we’re going to make this work.

 There were too many people succeeding in online entrepreneurship and I was like, they’re not much different than us.
 Why can’t we do it as well?
 I like to think of failure as when something fails and it doesn’t work, okay you’ve now known that it doesn’t work.
-So, you move on to something else.
+So you move on to something else.

 So now it’s like, one less thing that you need to worry about you, just move on to the next thing until it does work and even though I got fired initially and that wasn’t the plan.
-That was actually a blessing in disguise.
+That was a blessing in disguise.

-A lot of bad things that happen are blessings in disguise because it allowed me to work on it full-time while Auret still had her full-time job and it allowed me to move Essetino forward and then she was able to to join later on.
+A lot of bad things that happen are blessings in disguise because it allowed me to work on it full-time while Auret still had her full-time job and it allowed me to move Essetino forward and then she was able to join later on.

 Once you feel that freedom that on Monday morning you do not need to have to get on the Sky train, get on a bus, and drive in traffic.
 We would always be stuck in traffic for like an hour as a car crash or something.
 You were stuck in traffic and I remember taking the bus and it was raining here and it smelled so bad on the bus.

-I always think about those moments that I don’t have to do that anymore and when you have that taste of freedom, I was like, I don’t care how long this takes and you know there were times where financially it was getting scary and I was like I’m never going back like I can’t.
+I always think about those moments when I don’t have to do that anymore and when you have that taste of freedom, I was like, I don’t care how long this takes and you know there were times where financially it was getting scary and I was like I’m never going back like I can’t.

 I’ve already made the decision that I’m never going back and I think because we did that and it’s 2019 now like this being a long journey and there were people like in 2014 and 15 that were saying to us like “Hey, you’ve been doing this for a couple of hours.
 Now you should have things going or you go back to a job to something else”.